fluent/fluent-bit-docs/pipeline/inputs/kubernetes-events.md

 ## Getting Started

 ### Kubernetes Service Account
-The kubernetes service account used by fluent-bit must have `get`, `list`, and `watch` permissions to `namespaces` and `pods` for the namespaces watched in the `kube_namespace` config parameter.
-If you are using the helm chart to set up fluent-bit, this role is included.
+The Kubernetes service account used by Fluent Bit must have `get`, `list`, and `watch` permissions to `namespaces` and `pods` for the namespaces watched in the `kube_namespace` configuration parameter.
+If you're using the helm chart to configure Fluent Bit, this role is included.
 ### Simple Configuration File

 In the following configuration file, the input plugin *kubernetes_events* collects events every 5 seconds (default for *interval_nsec*) and exposes them through the [standard output plugin](../outputs/standard-output.md) on the console.